kylecreate/100DaysOfCode/r2-log.md

   * None

   ### New thing(s) learned:
-  * I learned more indepth about CSS Flexbox and CSS Grid.
+  * I learned more in-depth about CSS Flexbox and CSS Grid.

   ### Thoughts:
   * As Kevin was showing a Portfolio work example of CSS Grid, I said in my head "This man is doing witchcraft...".
 I see a lot of changes to my portfolio and future work already without even touching anything.